rfbaylon/Philosophy-Notes/Critical Theory/Disability Theory/Self Diagnosis.md

 TikTok is used first and foremost for short-form content, usually around 15 seconds at most.
 This is not a place where nuanced discussions of disability can happen.
 We should not at all be surprised that many kids are getting an either narrow or just incorrect picture of what a community looks like since the medium itself disincentivizes nuanced content.

 This is to say that self-diagnosis through education and familiarity with a community could very well be possible, though TikTok self-diagnosis is problematic.
-While Tiktok may serve as a useful tool in getting a conversation started, it can’t be relied upon for a diagnosis.
+While Tiktok may serve as a useful tool in getting a conversation started, it can’t be relied upon for intimate knowledge of autism.